Yugi: You can't fix all your problems by mind-crushing people!

 - Naeka's hold over her 'servant' Kogarashi in Kamen no Maid Guy, who will use his wacky superpowers in increasingly outlandish and sociopathic ways to 'help' her.
 Said hold was tenuous at best even before the Restraining Bolt broke in the second episode and the only way to restrain him after that is with the good old Ultra-Violence.

-- In an omake story for Durarara!!, Tom's relationship with Shizuo is shown to actually be a subversion.
+- In an omake story, Tom's relationship with Shizuo is shown to actually be a subversion.
 Tom is actually insulted by suggestions that Shizuo is his to control ("The kid isn't a dog.") and, despite the fact that Shizuo was hired to be Tom's bodyguard, Tom actively avoids making Shizuo fight for him.
 In fact, several details (such as who pays for Shizuo's property damage) imply that Tom offered the job mostly for Shizuo's benefit.

 - There is however, a straight example with Anri and Saika.
 Saika basically spends all of its time in Anri's head incessantly suggesting that she should let it "love" anyone and everyone, especially Shizuo.
 Anri is understandably a little distressed by this.

 - Yukki fills this role in Future Diary.
 He is the only one that can stop Yuno whenever she tries to kill people.
 Considering they are in a life or death survival game, he has to let her loose more often than most.